You’ve probably already heard of Portugal’s Golden Visa investment scheme.

 €500,000 investment threshold

 These taxes and fees are payable at the moment of purchase, so you’ll need to budget for them when making your Madeira Golden Visa investment plans.

 Madeira Golden Visa: Best locations for property

-Thousands of years ago, Madeira was part of a volcano.
-As a result, the island has no shortage of (extremely steep) hills and many areas are accessible only by car.
+As a result, the largest island has no shortage of extremely steep hills, with many areas are accessible only by car.

 Luckily, it’s possible to avoid this by sticking to the highway network and the flat areas near the sea.